SAP-samples/s4hana-mc-xml-file-splitter/README.md

-# S/4HANA Migration Cockpit XML File Splitter
+# SAP S/4HANA Migration Cockpit XML File Splitter
 Sample code for a command line interface program (implemented in Python) that can split a large SAP S/4HANA Migration Cockpit XML file into smaller files.
 Using smaller files can improve performance.
 Note that this program is only relevant for the migration approach "Migrate Data Using Staging Tables".

 ## Containing Files